Ambisafe/client-ios/README.md

 ## License

-ambisafe is available under the MIT license.
+The Ambisafe library is available under the MIT license.
 See the LICENSE file for more info.